On Optimal Hyperparameters for Differentially Private Deep Transfer Learning: Optimal clipping depends on problem difficulty

 \section{Optimal clipping depends on problem difficulty}

-In this section, we argue that the optimal clipping bound depends fundamentally on the learning problem difficulty, and consider clipping as a form of gradient re-weighting. \cref{fig:model-and-epsilon-vs-separability} shows results for ViT-Tiny on SUN397 under two different privacy levels (left) and for two pre-trained backbones (right) for varying $C$: with easy problem (left: large $\varepsilon$, right: more capable backbone ViT-Base) optimal $C$ is clearly smaller than with a hard problem (left: small $\varepsilon$, right: less capable backbone ViT-Tiny). \footnote{Note that we do not claim that for decreasing $\varepsilon$ smaller $C$ is \emph{always} better, rather, we want to understand when and why this is the case; see \cref{app-sec:acc-DP_et_backbone} for more results.} In the rest of this section, we first analyze how these two factors affecting problem difficulty, DP noise level and pretrained model capability, affect the optimal clipping bound, in \cref{sec:clipping-and-DP-noise} and \cref{sec:clipping-and-backbone-capability}, respectively.
+In this section, we argue that the optimal clipping bound depends fundamentally on the learning problem difficulty, and consider clipping as a form of gradient re-weighting. \cref{fig:model-and-epsilon-vs-separability} shows results for ViT-Tiny on SUN397 under two different privacy levels (left) and for two pre-trained backbones (right) for varying $C$: with easy problem (shown in blue; left larger $\varepsilon$, right: more capable backbone ViT-Base) optimal $C$ is clearly smaller than with a hard problem (shown in orange; left: small $\varepsilon$, right: less capable backbone ViT-Tiny). \footnote{Note that we do not claim that for decreasing $\varepsilon$ a smaller $C$ is \emph{always} better, rather, we want to understand when and why this is the case.
+See \cref{app:acc-DP_et_backbone} for more results.} We provide additional image results (including ResNet-50) in \cref{app:acc-DP_et_backbone}, text classification results in \cref{app:text-classification}, results with LoRA fine-tuning in \cref{appsec:image-classification-with-lora}, and lastly from scratch and DP-SGD training results in \cref{appssec:from_scratch}, all of which appear to show connection between clipping bound and learning-problem difficulty.
+Lastly, the odd-one out is fine-tuning all the model parameters , where we find that---especially with large models---the increased parameter count, resulting in larger average gradient norms---prevents using smaller clipping bounds and rendering both easy and hard task to prefer large $C$ (see detailed experiments and discussion in \cref{appssec:full-fine-tune}).

+In the rest of this section, we first analyze how these two factors affecting problem difficulty, DP noise level and pretrained model capability, affect the optimal clipping bound, in \cref{sec:clipping-and-DP-noise} and \cref{sec:clipping-and-backbone-capability}, respectively.
 To understand better how clipping affects the gradient distributions, we look at clipping as a form of gradient re-weighting in \cref{sec:clippin-as-grad-reweighting}.

 Considering hyperparameter tuning, our results imply that using any fixed $C$ should give close to optimal performance only for settings of similar difficulty, and especially that using a small $C$ only works with easy-enough settings.